-Most horses will also display the flehmen response when they are in pain, usually with abdominal pain – like colic.
+- Most horses will also display the flehmen response when in pain, usually with abdominal pain – like colic.

 - I have seen horses in pain do this, and they may not raise their heads and necks, so all you see is the upper lip curling or twitching.